 - Patient experience, quality improvement and innovation team

 - Active research department

-- Trust Fellows roles with 30% time for non-clinical activity
+- Trust Fellow roles with up to 50% time for non-clinical activity

-- Paediatric training cited as GMC Best Practice example
+- Paediatric training cited as GMC Good Practice example: Improving handover arrangements

 Meet some of our trainees